In this Article

 cancer.
 Both the fresh and dried products are unsafe.

-Cypress spurge can cause nausea, vomiting, diarrhea, burning of the mouth, dilation of the pupils, dizziness, painful bowel movements, stupor, irregular heartbeat, and collapse.
-Cypress spurge can also cause rash, reddening, itching, burning, and blisters if it is put on the skin.
-Getting cypress spurge in the eye can cause eyelid and eye swelling and damage.
+When taken by mouth, cypress spurge can cause nausea, vomiting, diarrhea, burning of the mouth, dilation of the pupils, dizziness, painful bowel movements, near unconsciousness, irregular heartbeat, and collapse.
+When put on the skin, cypress spurge can also cause rash, reddening, itching, burning, and blisters.
+Getting cypress spurge in the eye can cause swelling of the eye and eyelid, as well as damage to the cornea of the eye.

 Report Problems to the Food and Drug Administration